GizmoQuest/DeSciOS/README.md

 - List available tools and software
 - Provide guidance on using scientific applications
 - Assist with data analysis and visualization tasks
+- Analyze desktop screenshots and visual content using computer vision
+- Identify and explain scientific visualizations, plots, and interface elements
 - Support for markdown rendering in responses

 ---